-responsible for submitting the total publication cost of the paper to the Editor-in-Chief, when the revised manuscript is sent to the Managing Editor.
-Failure to pay manuscript.
+responsible for submitting the total publication cost of the paper to the Editor-in-Chief, when the revised manuscript is sent to the Editor assigned to your manuscript.
 Failure to pay the publication charges in a If the time limits are not met, the paper will be